Jaysce/Spaceman/README.md

 The above image shows the possible icons that you will see depending on the style you choose.

-There are 4 styles to choose from, from top to bottom:
+There are five styles to choose from, from top to bottom:
 - Rectangles
 - Numbers
 - Rectangles with Numbers
+- Rectangles with Desktop Numbers
 - Named Spaces

 The meaning of the icons from left to right are: